-501 Dunluce Road Sold in 2005 with no time adjust price provided

-The Respondent argued that the Complainant's use of information from The Network and from Anderson Data Online was unreliable.
-However the Respondent used information from these two organizations (R-2, tab 5 and 6) as its own bona fide sales comparables.
+501 Dunluce Road Sold in 2005 with no time - adjusted price provided organizations (R-2, tab 5 and 6) as its own bona fide sales comparables.
 The Board found that when the selling price and Gross Potential Rents were compared between The Network and Anderson Data Online, that the information was consistent with each sale and could be considered as a credible source.